Ambulance New Brunswick

 All ground ambulance and air ambulance service in New Brunswick is contracted by ANB to New Brunswick EMS Inc., a subsidiary of Medavie Health Services.

-ANB is responsible for administering New Brunswick's pre-hospital emergency health services, which is delivered by NB EMS through a fleet of ground ambulances and their support facilities and approximately 800 paramedics.
+ANB is responsible for administering New Brunswick's pre-hospital emergency health services, which is delivered by NB EMS through a fleet of ground ambulances and their support facilities.
+ANB also provides critical care air ambulance services through their Aircare program, using fixed-wing aircraft.
+The province employs approximately 800 paramedics.